Gravitational instantons with faster than quadratic curvature decay (I): The construction of holomorphic functions

 \subsection{Twistor space of ALF-$D_k$ instantons}

-On ALF-$D_k$ gravitational instantons, we've found quadratic growth holomorphic functions for each compatible complex structure.
+On ALF-$D_k$ gravitational instantons, we have found quadratic growth holomorphic functions for each compatible complex structure.
 A natural question is, is there any relationship between those functions?
-Before going ahead, let's recall the definition of twistor space of hyperk\"ahler manifolds.
+Before going ahead, let us recall the definition of twistor space of hyperk\"ahler manifolds.

 \begin{definition} (c.f. \cite{HithcinKarlhedLindstromRocek}) Let $(M,g,I,J,K)$ be a hyperk\"ahler manifold.
 Then the twistor space $Z$ of $M$ is the product manifold $M\times \mathbb{S}^2$ equipped with an integrable complex structure